 Our inspiring education sessions can support many different parts of the curriculum

-Creating a Living Landscape for Nottinghamshire
+Creating a wilder future for Nottinghamshire

 Nottinghamshire has vision of an urban and rural landscape rich in wildlife for everyone to enjoy and benefit from.
 We are working to create this by caring for our own nature reserves, working with others to help them make their land more wildlife friendly, enabling people to engage with and learn about wildlife close to where they live and influencing what happens to nature and the environment in Nottinghamshire in the future.

-You can get involved in this work as a volunteer – helping us to care for our own sites – or, you can d your bit at home, in school or at work by improving your garden, schools grounds or work place for wildlife.
+You can get involved in this work as a volunteer – helping us to care for our own sites – or, you can do your bit at home, in school or at work by improving your garden, schools grounds or work place for wildlife.
 Larger land-owners such as local authorities and farmers can also do their bit to make our county a better place for wildlife and people – and we’re here to help.

 By working together we can help make our county more resilient to threats such as climate change and pollution and help ensure that wildlife is better able to move across our landscape to cope with loss of habitat and other pressures.